This is a nine-month course that gives participants a thorough background in meditation and styles of meditation and the history and purposes of each.

 Competency to teach/communicate

-The other essential aspect of teaching meditation is to be able to put into words information about a state that is empty of words and concepts.
+The other essential aspect of teaching still-mind meditation is to be able to put into words information about a state that is empty of words and concepts.
 You must communicate rationally and analytically about a state that is neither rational nor irrational.
 This is confusing for many, but a rational communication can be achieved.
 Irrational statements rely on people trusting your word, because they won’t be able to see anything for themselves.
 All this achieves is to make some people dependent on you, and to turn others away from meditation altogether, an unfortunate result in either case.

 Drop in, give us a call, shoot us an email.
 We'd love to hear from you.